bpftrace/bpftrace/docs/reference_guide.md

 @bytes[sshd]: count 15, average 16384, total 245760
 ```

-This stats() function returns three statistics: the count of events, the average for the argument value,
+The stats() function returns three statistics: the count of events, the average for the argument value,
 and the total of the argument value.
 This is similar to using count(), avg(), and sum().

 ## 8. `hist()`: Log2 Histogram